-Outcomes: (a) Based on all of the available evidence, the centre's approval was withdrawn.
+- Outcomes: (a) Based on all of the available evidence, the centre's approval was withdrawn. - (b) Other awarding bodies were informed of the decision.

 Level 2 Diploma in Health and Social Care - Adults (QCF)

 The awarding body received an allegation that a centre was claiming certificates before candidates had completed all the units for the qualification.
 It was confirmed, following an investigation, that a number of candidates had been prematurely certificated.
 The centre manager, who was also the internal verifier, had claimed the certificates knowing that evidence was incomplete.
 However, he said he was under pressure from the candidates' employers to get the candidates certificated.
 Although candidates' competence had not yet been confirmed through assessment, he believed they were or would become competent by virtue of doing their jobs.